 He ran the tip of his nose along my neck, sending goose bumps across my skin, before pressing a feather-light kiss just below my ear.
 I melted into the sand.

 Are you more comfortable now?

 “Mmmm,” was all I could manage.
 I wrapped my arms around him, pulling his body flush against mine.
 He moaned against my neck, and suddenly I was on fire.
 Every place his body touched me was too much and not enough.
 This is the best.

 He rose and lifted off his glasses so that I could focus on his amber eyes.
 “I’m glad you’re happy.”

 “I wish we could stay here forever…” But I knew we’d have to go home.
 Maybe soon.
 There was something coming—

 Stop, Dastien’s voice interrupted my thoughts.
 Everything is fine.
 There’s nothing—

 You don’t know that.

 And you don’t know everything isn’t okay.
-If anything was up at home, Michael would call.
-Dastien had said that about a million times a day, and I knew it was true.
+Dastien had said that about a million times today, and I knew it was true.
 I just couldn’t let this go.
-I promise.
-We can trust him.
+Nothing is going to happen.

 I wanted to believe Dastien, but the what-if’s were driving me bonkers, and the lack of visions was adding to my nerves.